mycase/puppeteer-har-server/README.md

 ### `DELETE /har-sessions/:sessionId`

 Accepts a `sessionId` in the `path`.
-Returns a JSON-encoded response body, containing a HTTP Archive (HAR) with all of the requests from the recording.
+Returns a JSON-encoded response body, containing an HTTP Archive (HAR) with all of the requests from the recording.

 #### Example